How Money Ranked the 2022 Best Colleges

 • Have a graduation rate that was at or above the median for its institutional category (public, private or historically black college or university), or have a high “value-added” graduation rate (in other words: score in the top 25% of graduation rates after accounting for the student body).

-A total of 671 schools met these requirements.
-We ranked them on 24 factors in three categories:
+A total of 745 schools met the requirements in our initial cut.
+We ranked them on 25 factors in three categories:

 Quality of education (30% of weighting), which was calculated using:

-• Six-year graduation rate (30%).
-We adjust our six-year graduation rate to capture students who transferred into a college as well as first-time students.
+• Graduation rates (30%).
+We weigh both six-year and four-year graduation rates.
+Both are adjusted to capture students who transferred into a college as well as first-time students.

 • Value-added graduation rate (30%).
 This is the difference between a school’s actual graduation rate and its expected rate, based on the economic and academic profile of the student body.

-• Peer quality (10%).
-This is measured by the standardized test scores of entering freshman (5%), and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).
+• Peer quality (15%).
+This is measured by the standardized test scores of entering freshman (5%), the average GPA of entering freshmen (5%) and the percentage of accepted students who enroll in that college, known as the “yield” rate (5%).

 • Instructor access (10%).
 This is measured by the student-to-faculty ratio.

-• Financial troubles (10%).
-Financial troubles are signaled by a college having low bond ratings, being labeled by the U.S. Department of Education as having financial issues, or having accreditation warnings.
+• Financial troubles (5%).
+Financial troubles are signaled by a college having low bond ratings, being labeled by the U.S. Department of Education as having financial issues or having accreditation warnings.

 Affordability (40% of weighting), which was calculated using: